qwerty-arun/Lets_learn/README.md

 - Call by reference in arrays.
 - Passing 2D array as an argument.
 - Transpose of a matrix program.
+- Day 72 challenge.
+- Adding an alias definition.
+- Navigating through nvim using search command.
+- We can search for keymaps, definitions and much more.
 # 15/6/24
 - Fix the 3D printer bed: Use the paper technique, then adjust the bed while printing the first layer.
 - Importance of having a fixed schedule.
 Get everything online usign Google Calender.